Momayaz/city_explorer_api/README.md

 Actual time needed to complete: one hour
 ________________
-Number and name of feature: three, trails
+Number and name of feature: three, deploy
 Estimate of time needed to complete: two hours

 Start time: 1pm